-3.2 Is the filing voluntary or mandatory?
+3.3 Is the filing voluntary or mandatory and is there a specific filing form?
 Are there any filing fees?

 Filing is mandatory for an additional licence for banks and securities firms and for approval under the Swiss Federal Law on Acquisition of Real Estate by Foreign Persons (Lex Koller).